sjinnovation/CollabAI/README.md

 # Collaborative AI

 ## About
-Dive into the future of AI with CollaborativeAi.Software, your solution for using OpenAI's API to power ChatGPT on your server.
-Our platform simplifies running your ChatGPT, managing access for unlimited employees, creating custom AI assistants with your API, organizing employee groups, and using custom templates for a tailored experience.
-With complete control over customization and data privacy, elevate your projects and transform how your team leverages AI.
-Join CollaborativeAi.Software and revolutionize your AI capabilities today.
-With over 50 deployments, our support structure includes both our dedicated team and an open-source community, ensuring you have all the help you need.
+Welcome to CollaborativeAi.Software, where we've taken the world of AI to new heights.
+We've been working tirelessly to bring you the most advanced, user-friendly platform that seamlessly integrates with the powerful OpenAI API, Gemini, and Claude.

+Imagine running your own ChatGPT on your server, with the ability to manage access for your entire team.
+Picture creating custom AI assistants that cater to your unique needs, and organizing your employees into groups for streamlined collaboration.
+With CollaborativeAi.Software, this is not just a dream, but a reality.

 ## CollaborativeAi.Software Features:

-- **Self-Hosting on Your Cloud:** Gain full control by hosting the platform on your private cloud.
+**Self-Hosting on Your Cloud:** Gain full control by hosting the platform on your private cloud.
 Ensure data privacy by using your API codes, allowing for secure data handling.

-- **Team Management:** Manage teams with private accounts, and customizable access levels (Departments).
+**Enhanced Team Management:** Manage teams with private accounts and customizable access levels (Departments).

-- **Prompt Templates:** Utilize generic templates to streamline team usage.
+**Prompt Templates:** Utilize generic templates to streamline team usage.

-- **Departmental Access & Assistant Assignment:** Assign AI assistants to specific departments for shared team access.
+**Departmental Access & Assistant Assignment:** Assign AI assistants to specific departments for shared team access.

-- **Customizable AI Assistants:** Create personalized AI assistants for users or organizations.
+**Customizable AI Assistants:** Create personalized AI assistants for users or organizations.

-- **Tagging Feature in Chats:** Organize and retrieve chat data efficiently with custom tags.
+**Tagging Feature in Chats:** Organize and retrieve chat data efficiently with custom tags.

-- **Chat Storage and Retrieval:** Save all chats and replies for future analysis, with an option to restore accidentally deleted chats from Trash.
+**Chat Storage and Retrieval:** Save all chats and replies for future analysis, with an option to restore accidentally deleted chats from Trash.

-- **Optimized Performance:** Experience our high-speed, efficient platform.
+**Optimized Performance:** Experience our high-speed, efficient platform.
 Our clients have been using it for over a year, with some spending $1500-$2000 per month on the API.

-- **File Upload & GPT-4 Vision Integration:** Enhance interactions by uploading files for analysis and sending pictures for AI description.
+**File Upload & GPT-4 Vision Integration:** Enhance interactions by uploading files for analysis and sending pictures for AI description.

-- **Future Enhancements:** Anticipate new functionalities like API-based function calls, Python code execution, and integration with Gemini and other APIs.
-- **Upcoming Free Mobile App:** Access CollaborativeAi.Software on the go with a soon-to-be-released app.
+**OpenAI API, Gemini, and Claude Integration:** Seamlessly integrate with the powerful OpenAI API, Gemini, and Claude for a comprehensive suite of AI capabilities.

+**API-Based Function Calls:** Execute custom functions and automate tasks directly through the API.

+**Usage Monitoring:** Track your daily and monthly API usage costs to optimize spending.

+**Day and Night Mode:** Switch between light and dark themes to enhance visual comfort.

+****Additional Features:****

+**Private Accounts:** Ensure the security and privacy of your team members' data.

+**Customizable Access Levels:** Tailor access permissions to meet the specific needs of your organization.

+**Shared Team Access:** Foster collaboration by assigning AI assistants to specific departments or teams.

+**AI-Powered File Analysis:** Gain insights and automate tasks by uploading files for AI analysis.

+**AI-Generated Image Descriptions:** Enhance communication and understanding by sending pictures for AI-powered descriptions.

 ![image](https://github.com/sjinnovation/CollaborativeAI/assets/45666802/a14ca235-a3c9-45b3-9e91-85f0240af5f5)
 ![image](https://github.com/sjinnovation/CollaborativeAI/assets/45666802/6b33f541-cb65-4383-83ef-136c9b51a4b0)